ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 ##  Usage

 1. Host the executable and `netcat` folder.
-2. Send the masked download link using a shortened IP logger service or you can perform an `nmap` scan over the network.
+2. Share the executable within a controlled test environment (e.g., local network or VM) with **explicit consent** of all parties involved.
+Never use anonymous link shorteners or tracking tools in real-world scenarios or you can perform an `nmap` scan over the network.
 3. Wait for the target to run the file.
 4. Connect to the shell: